Services for DTS Faculty

 Interlibrary Loan

-Use our interlibrary loan department to borrow items Turpin Library does not own.
-We can get almost anything (except rare books and unpublished manuscripts).
 ILL is intended to supplement our local collection, not substitute for it.
-If you discover the Turpin Library collection is not adequately supporting your teaching or research needs, please contact the collection development office of the library and explain your needs.
+If you discover the Turpin Library collection is not adequately supporting your teaching or research needs, please contact the library and explain your needs.
 We aim to meet all your teaching needs and most of your research needs from our own collection.

 Faculty who reside in Texas and wish to borrow books directly from other Texas libraries may contact Turpin Library to obtain a TexShare card.
-If a library is a member of the TexShare card program, it will allow TexShare card holders from other libraries to borrow books.
+Most universities and seminaries in Texas participate in the program.
+There is no cost other than possible fines for overdue or lost material.

 How You Can Help Us

 Help us build the collection.
-The collection development office eagerly solicits faculty recommendations.
+We eagerly solicit faculty recommendations.
 While our first priority is to purchase materials that directly support the existing curriculum, we welcome recommendations in the broad scope of everything germane to the seminary mission and ministry.

 Serve on the library committee or communicate your concerns to the committee or to the director.